th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Other-Functions.md

 ## `GetTrapKeyTag(oTrapObject)` - Routine 534

 - `534.
 GetTrapKeyTag`
-- Get the tag of the key that will disarm oTrapObject.
+- Get the tag of the [KEY](KEY-File-Format) that will disarm oTrapObject.
 - - oTrapObject: a placeable, door or trigger

 - `oTrapObject`: object